Objectives

 Submissions should follow the format outlined in the provided zipped LaTeX proceedings directory.

-Reviews will be anonymous (not dual anonymous).
+TaDA uses non-anonymous submissions, which means that the authors must list their names and affiliations as part of their submission.
+Reviewers, on the other hand, are anonymous to the authors.
 Authors of accepted papers will have the option to include their papers in the VLDB workshop proceedings.
 At least one co-author is expected to register for the VLDB 2026 conference and present the paper in-person.
 Please visit the VLDB 2026 website for more information on registration.

 Important Dates (Tentative)